 10 Jesus said to them, “Bring some of the fish you have just caught.”
 11 So Simon Peter climbed back into the boat and dragged the net ashore.
 It was full of large fish, 153, but even with so many the net was not torn.
 12 Jesus said to them, “Come and have breakfast.”
 None of the disciples dared ask him, “Who are you?”
 They knew it was the Lord.
 13 Jesus came, took the bread and gave it to them, and did the same with the fish.
 14 This was now the third time Jesus appeared to his disciples after he was raised from the dead.The earthy incarnation of the Lord of the universe, AFTER his death and resurrection in his glorified body, cooking shore lunch for his disciples!
 It is a picture that always makes me smile and often gives me that little shiver of eternal awareness.

 My father has often told me of he and his dad out fishing on Upper Turtle Lake in NW WI in the dark with cane poles and minnows in 8-10' of water while the sounds of a local dance hall drifted out over the water and WWII raged across the seas.
 Both his brothers where in the army, but dad's blood pressure was too high to be drafted ( he is 91 now, he lived longer than either of his brothers who also lived into their late 80's).

 I'm familiar with the lake, and have often fished it myself -- In later years, after my dad had some health scares, I occasionally have a dream of sitting in a row boat with my somewhat younger dad in the dark as music drifts over the water while we fish for walleye with cane poles.
-A couple of times, the sun has been coming up and we see a man on shore with a fire ...
+A couple of times, it vaguely seems the sun has been coming up and there is a man on shore with a fire ...